-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE "FOR" EACH OF THE NOMINEES FOR DIRECTOR.
-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE "FOR" THE REAPPROVAL OF THE PERFORMANCE GOALS INCLUDED IN THE URBAN OUTFITTERS 2008 STOCK INCENTIVE PLAN.
-1. Election of Directors: FOR ALL NOMINEES Scott A. Belair Re-approval of the performance goals included in the Urban Outlitters 2008 Stock Incentive Plan.
-FOR AGAINST ABSTA Robert H. Strouse Margaret A. Hayne FOR ALL NOMNEES THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE "FOR" THE APPROVAL OF THE AMENDMENT TO THE COMPANY'S AMENDED AND RESTATED ARTICLES OF INCORPORATION.
-FOR ALL EXCEPT (See instructions below) FOR ASANST ABSTA INSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle next to each Approval of the amendment to the Company's Amended and Restated Articles of Incorporation. υП П nominee you wish to withhold, as shown here: () To cumulate your vote for one or more of the above nominee(s), write the manner in which such votes shall be cumulated in THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE "FOR" THE RATIFICATION OF THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR FISCAL YEAR 2014.
-FOR AGAINST ARSTA the space to the right of the nominee(s) name(s).
-If you are cumulating your vote, do not mark the circle.
-If you wish to Ratification of the appointment of Deloite & Touche LLP as the Company's independent registered public accounting firm for Fiscal Year 2014. cumulate your votes, you must vote by using the proxy card rather than voting by the Internet or telephone.
-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE "AGAINST" PROPOSAL 5.
-FOR AGAINST ABSTA Shareholder proposal regarding independent Board chair.
-THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE "AGAINST" PROPOSAL 6.
-Shareholder proposal regarding Board nominee requirements.
-THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED IN THE MANNER BY THE UNDERSIGNED SHAREHOLDER.
-IF NO DIRECTION IS MADE, THIS PRO FOR THE NOMINEES LISTED IN PROPOSAL 1, FOR PROPOSALS 2, 3 AND XY WILL BE VOTED To change the address on your account, please check the box at right and indicate your new address in the address space above.
+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS VOTE "FOR" EACH OF THE NOMINEES FOR DIRECTOR.
+1. Election of Directors: □ FOR ALL NOMINEES ○ Edward N. Antoian □ WITHHOLD AUTHORITY FOR ALL NOMINEES ○ Margaret A. Hayne ○ Joel S. Lawson III THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE "FOR" THE RATIFICATION OF THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR FISCAL YEAR 2015.
+2. To ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for Fiscal Year 2015.
+THE POADD OF DURECTORS UNANIMOUSLY □ FOR ALL EXCEPT O Robert H. Strouse (See instructions below) THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE "FOR" THE RESOLUTION TO APPROVE EXECUTIVE COMPENSATION.
+3. To approve a non-binding advisory resolution on executive compensation.
+FOR AGAINST ABSTAIN THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE "AGAINST" PROPOSAL 4.
+4. Shareholder proposal regarding Board nominee requirements.
+THE BOARD OF DIRECTORS UNANIMOUSLY DECOMMENDES A VOTE #A GAINST" PROPOSAL 5 INSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill i circle next to each nominee you wish to withhold, a shown here: ● he RECOMMENDS A VOTE "AGAINST" PROPOSAL 5.
+5. Shareholder proposal regarding human rights report.
+THE BOARD OF DIRECTORS UNANIMOUSLY RECOMMENDS A VOTE "AGAINST" PROPOSAL 6. snown nere: • 6.
+Shareholder proposal regarding independent Board chair.
+FOR AGAINST ABSTAIN THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED IN THE MANNER DIRECTED HEREIN BY THE UNDERSIGNED SHAREHOLDER.
+IF NO DIRECTION IS MADE, THIS PROXY WILL BE VOTED FOR THE NOMINEES LISTED IN PROPOSAL 1, FOR PROPOSALS 2 AND 3 AND AGAINST PROPOSALS 4, 5 AND 6.
+To change the address on your account, please check the box at right and indicate your new address in the address space above.
 Please note that changes to the registered name(s) on the account may not be submitted via this method.
-PROPOSALS 5 AND 6.
-You are urged to sign and return this proxy so that you may be sure that your share s will be vote ıd.
+You are urged to sign and return this proxy so that you may be sure that your shares will be voted.
 Signature of Shareholder Date: Signature of Shareholder Date: